codetaylor/lctvbot/README.md

+## What is this?

+This is the code that powers my stream overlay.
+The more that I work on this, the more specific to my needs it becomes.
+It isn't really meant to be used as-is because all of the graphics are missing and like I mentioned, it is very specific to my needs.
+However, it can still be educational in that you can go into the code and see how I accomplished different things.

 Missing images; cause, you know, copyright.

 I don't plan on maintaining this or providing support - I just don't have the time.
+I only plan on updating this when I need a new feature specific to my use case.

 If you want to maintain this or clean it up or whatever, fork it.
 Just give me some credit, k?
 Thanks. :)